JennySeidenschwarz/mmdetection3D_adapted/README.md

 # Training downstream detector
 Directory forked from [mmdetection3d](https://github.com/open-mmlab/mmdetection3d/).
 It is adapted to load feather files as input for training and evaluation on pointpillars model.
 The performance is automatically evaluated using the evaluation code from SeMoLi.
 For training we use the standard hyperparameters for pointpillars training on Waymo Open Dataset.
 We support training on Waymo Open Dataset and Argoverse2 dataset.
+During training and evaluation we only use points and labels within a ```100mx40m``` rectangle around the ego-vehicle.

 ## Installation
 If you installed the conda environment from SeMoLi, all libraries are already installed and you can run the code if you activate ```conda activate SeMoLi```.
 Otherwise, perpare a conda evironment running the following: